demi1315/HTTP-Log-Analysis-Anomaly-Detection-using-Splunk-SIEM/README.md

 # 🔎 HTTP Log Analysis & Anomaly Detection using Splunk SIEM

-This project demonstrates a **Security Operations (SOC)-style analysis of HTTP server logs using Splunk SIEM**, focused on identifying abnormal behavior, suspicious patterns, and potential security incidents.
+This repository documents a **SOC-style HTTP log analysis project** using **Splunk SIEM**, focused on ingesting, parsing, and analyzing web server logs to identify **abnormal behavior and security-relevant patterns**.

-The objective of this project is to simulate how a SOC analyst ingests logs, builds searches, detects anomalies, and interprets security-relevant events from web traffic.
+The project emphasizes **manual log onboarding, field extraction, and analyst-driven investigation**, rather than real-time alerting or automated detection.

 ---

 ## 🎯 Project Objective

-The primary goal of this project is to:
+The objective of this project was to:

-- Analyze HTTP server logs using Splunk SIEM
+- Ingest sample HTTP access logs into Splunk
-- Identify anomalous or suspicious request patterns
+- Configure appropriate source types and indexing
-- Detect potential attack indicators
+- Perform **manual field extraction using regex**
-- Understand web traffic behavior
+- Analyze web traffic patterns using **SPL queries**
-- Practice log-driven investigation workflows
+- Identify anomalies such as abnormal errors and request behavior
-- Strengthen SOC-level monitoring and analysis skills
+- Investigate suspicious source activity from HTTP logs

-This project focuses on **detection and analysis**, not exploitation.
+- Practice SOC-aligned log analysis workflows

 ---